Preparing to Hike Mt. Kilimanjaro: More than Training & Gear

 I am almost done doing all the things that I need to do to be ready but, in the end, it is the emotional preparedness that I am not sure how to measure.
 I cannot check it off a list, like I can do with the other items on my packing list.
 Yet it is likely one of the most important success factors in this trek.
 I don’t know if altitude sickness will beat me to the summit.
 I can’t control that.
 But I sure hope I am ready enough to control my willpower and discomforts to summit or get very close to it!
 Kili, I shall meet you very soon!

-P.S. – Thanks for all the words of support, advice, and for orphanage donations via Trekking for Kids!
+P.S. – Thanks for all the words of support, advice, and orphanage donations via Trekking for Kids!

 ——————————————————————————————————————————